Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Resources

-Resources are the building blocks of your infrastructure.

-They define the desired state of a particular object, such as a virtual machine, network, or DNS record.
+Resources are the building blocks of your infrastructure.They define the desired state of a particular object, such as a virtual machine, network, or DNS record.

 ```hcl
 resource "libvirt_domain" "example" {